ILLIXR/proclamation/USAGE.md

 objects.

-You can look at the config file for this project for guidance, since it's a pretty simple use case of this tool. (proclamation was designed to handle more elaborate use-cases than this.)
+You can look at the config file for this project for guidance, since it's a pretty simple use case of this tool.
+(Proclamation was designed to handle more elaborate use-cases than this.)

 - Project attributes: